Location-Based VR Market Size and Share

 Location-Based VR Market Analysis by Mordor Intelligence

-The location-based virtual reality market size stands at USD 2.1 billion in 2025 and is set to reach USD 8.67 billion by 2030, reflecting a 32.79% CAGR over the forecast period.
+The location-based virtual reality market was valued at USD 2.1 billion in 2025 and estimated to grow from USD 2.76 billion in 2026 to reach USD 10.69 billion by 2031, at a CAGR of 31.2% during the forecast period (2026-2031).
 The acceleration comes from falling hardware prices, rising blockbuster intellectual-property partnerships, and infrastructure advances that improve venue economics.
 Operators now treat venues as dependable profit centers that compete with bowling, cinemas, and escape rooms.
 Consumer demand for social experiences, strong franchise roll-outs, and supportive urban revitalization grants keep expansion on track.
 Equipment makers align with venue needs by adding predictive diagnostics and wireless capability that streamline maintenance.
 At the same time, software platforms shift rendering to the cloud and shorten content-refresh cycles, which raises repeat-visit revenue potential.
 These forces collectively anchor the location-based virtual reality market on a solid growth trajectory.

 Key Report Takeaways